Charlie Webster (broadcaster): Sports

 Webster is a keen runner, triathlete, and boxer, training at the Lynn ABC, and has completed her level 2 Football Association coaching badge.
 She is a lifelong fan of Sheffield United.

 She has run sixteen marathons, including the London, New York, Singapore and Houston Marathons.
 Her first attempt at a triathlon was at the London Triathlon where she not only competed but also presented at the same time (for Channel 4).
 In July 2015, she completed her first Ironman Triathlon in 15 hours, 8 minutes and 59 seconds.
 She completed the Staffordshire 70.3 Ironman five weeks before in June 2015 as preparation in 6 hours 20 minutes.
 In October 2019, Webster completed her third Ironman Triathlon (70.3) in Marrakesh, with a record of 7:34:20.

 Charity work

 Webster is known for her charity work, especially for causes related to domestic violence, mental health, and sports.
 She has been an ambassador for Women's Aid since 2010 and has spoken openly about her own experience of abuse.
 She has also supported various campaigns and initiatives to raise awareness and funds for mental health issues.
 In addition, she has participated in several sporting events and challenges to benefit different charities.

 Webster was presented with a heroes award in Parliament for her work in increasing awareness of domestic abuse and raising funds for Women's Aid.
 She is part of the Ministry of Justice's victim's panel to advise ministers directly on how to improve the criminal justice system.

+On June 12 2026 it was announced that Webster had been awarded an MBE 'For Services to Broadcasting and to Charity' in the King's Birthday Honours List.